The Art of Poetry Blog

 A personal, informal, currently embryonic but ever-growing rec list (or, if you prefer, annotated bibliography) of books, articles, and online resources for mastering the art of poetry, with a focus on works by poets, scholars, philosophers, and critics, including the ancient, the recent, the brilliant, and the obscure.
 Topics will include prosody, rhetoric, genre, structure, literary aesthetics, poetic inspiration, and such related topics in poetics as sound, diction, lineation, subjects, titles, forms, narration, and lyric address.

 To read the origin story of this blog, scroll down a bit.
-To enter the blog itself, mash the button below.
+To enter the blog itself, mash this button here:

 The Origin Story of this Blog